With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Learn MoreDream Provider Care Services Outpatient Treatment Center is a mental health clinic in Washington, North Carolina, located at 216 Stewart Parkway, 27889.
 Dream Provider Care Services Outpatient Treatment Center offers telemedicine/telehealth and outpatient treatment.
-Dream Provider Care Services Outpatient Treatment Center provides behavior modification, group therapy and psychotropic medication to adults, young adults and children / adolescents.
-Dream Provider Care Services Outpatient Treatment Center also supports people with traumatic brain injury, people with HIV or AIDS and active duty military.
+Dream Provider Care Services Outpatient Treatment Center provides trauma therapy, behavior modification and couples/family therapy to seniors 65 or older, young adults and adults.
+Dream Provider Care Services Outpatient Treatment Center also supports children/adolescents with serious emotional disturbance, veterans and military families.
 Some other services provided by Dream Provider Care Services Outpatient Treatment Center include court-ordered outpatient treatment and case management.

 Learn MoreDurham Va Healthcare System Greenville Healthcare Center is a mental health facility in Greenville, NC, located at 401 Moye Boulevard, in the 27834 zip code.
 Durham Va Healthcare System Greenville Healthcare Center provides outpatient treatment and telemedicine/telehealth.
-Durham Va Healthcare System Greenville Healthcare Center provides couples/family therapy, psychotropic medication and dialectical behavior therapy to seniors 65 or older, young adults and adults.
-Durham Va Healthcare System Greenville Healthcare Center also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Durham Va Healthcare System Greenville Healthcare Center include suicide prevention services, illness management and recovery and chronic disease/illness management.
+Durham Va Healthcare System Greenville Healthcare Center provides psychotropic medication, integrated dual diagnosis disorder treatment and behavior modification to young adults, adults and seniors 65 or older.
+Durham Va Healthcare System Greenville Healthcare Center also supports people with trauma, people with PTSD and veterans.
+Some other services available at Durham Va Healthcare System Greenville Healthcare Center include family psychoeducation, illness management and recovery and supported housing.

 Learn MorePort Health Services is one of mental health facilities in Greenville, North Carolina, located at 2602 Courtier Drive, 27834 zip code.
-Port Health Services provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Port Health Services provides individual psychotherapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Port Health Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Port Health Services provides individual psychotherapy, psychotropic medication and behavior modification to adults, seniors 65 or older and young adults.
 Port Health Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Port Health Services include supported employment, family psychoeducation and education services.
+Additional services provided at Port Health Services include supported employment, suicide prevention services and family psychoeducation.

 Learn MoreWalter B Jones Center is a mental health treatment clinic in Greenville, North Carolina, located at 2577 West 5th Street, in the 27834 zip code.
-Walter B Jones Center provides residential treatment and hospital inpatient treatment.
-Walter B Jones Center provides cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Walter B Jones Center also supports people requiring dual diagnosis treatment, people with traumatic brain injury and people with PTSD.
-Additional services provided by Walter B Jones Center consist of integrated primary care services, suicide prevention services and diet and exercise counseling.
+Walter B Jones Center provides hospital inpatient treatment and residential treatment.
+Walter B Jones Center provides psychotropic medication, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Walter B Jones Center also supports veterans, people requiring dual diagnosis treatment and people with traumatic brain injury.
+Additional services provided by Walter B Jones Center consist of psychosocial rehabilitation services, integrated primary care services and family psychoeducation.

 Learn MoreVidant Medical Center Behavioral Health is a mental health facility in Greenville, NC, located at 2100 Stantonsburg Road, 27834 zip code area.
 Vidant Medical Center Behavioral Health provides hospital inpatient treatment.
-Vidant Medical Center Behavioral Health provides cognitive behavioral therapy, electroconvulsive therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Vidant Medical Center Behavioral Health also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Additional services offered by Vidant Medical Center Behavioral Health consist of case management, suicide prevention services and family psychoeducation.
+Vidant Medical Center Behavioral Health provides individual psychotherapy, electroconvulsive therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Vidant Medical Center Behavioral Health also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Vidant Medical Center Behavioral Health consist of suicide prevention services, mentoring/peer support/consumer-run services and case management.

 Learn MoreVidant Roanoke/chowan Hospital Behavioral Health is a mental health clinic in Ahoskie, NC, located at 500 Academy Street South, in the 27910 zip code.
 Vidant Roanoke/chowan Hospital Behavioral Health provides hospital inpatient treatment.
-Vidant Roanoke/chowan Hospital Behavioral Health offers group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Vidant Roanoke/chowan Hospital Behavioral Health also supports people with trauma, veterans and LGBT.
-More services at Vidant Roanoke/chowan Hospital Behavioral Health include psychosocial rehabilitation services, illness management and recovery and suicide prevention services.
+Vidant Roanoke/chowan Hospital Behavioral Health offers individual psychotherapy, behavior modification and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Vidant Roanoke/chowan Hospital Behavioral Health also supports veterans, patients with eating disorders and military families.
+More services at Vidant Roanoke/chowan Hospital Behavioral Health include suicide prevention services, diet and exercise counseling and education services.

 Learn MoreCorines Care Management Inc is a mental health treatment center in Snow Hill, NC, located at 1108 A Kingold Boulevard, 28580 zip code area.
 Corines Care Management Inc provides outpatient treatment.
-Corines Care Management Inc offers couples/family therapy, individual psychotherapy and group therapy to children / adolescents, adults and seniors 65 or older.
-Corines Care Management Inc also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
+Corines Care Management Inc offers individual psychotherapy, trauma therapy and group therapy to young adults, adults and children / adolescents.
+Corines Care Management Inc also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
 Additional services at Corines Care Management Inc consist of case management and family psychoeducation.

 Learn MoreMy Brothers Keeper Ii is a mental health clinic in Rocky Mount, North Carolina, located at 1021 Goldrock Road, 27804.
 My Brothers Keeper Ii offers residential treatment and telemedicine/telehealth.
-My Brothers Keeper Ii provides behavior modification, group therapy and activity therapy to adults, young adults and seniors 65 or older.
-My Brothers Keeper Ii also supports people with Alzheimer's or dementia, people with serious mental illness and seniors or older adults.
-Some other services provided by My Brothers Keeper Ii include education services, family psychoeducation and vocational rehabilitation services.
+My Brothers Keeper Ii provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
+My Brothers Keeper Ii also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
+Some other services provided by My Brothers Keeper Ii include integrated primary care services, family psychoeducation and mentoring/peer support/consumer-run services.

 Learn MoreLechris Behavioral Health is a mental health facility in Rocky Mount, NC, located at 130 Jones Road, in the 27804 zip code.
 Lechris Behavioral Health provides outpatient treatment.
-Lechris Behavioral Health provides cognitive behavioral therapy and group therapy to adults, young adults and seniors 65 or older.
+Lechris Behavioral Health provides group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 Lechris Behavioral Health also supports people with serious mental illness.
 Some other services available at Lechris Behavioral Health include illness management and recovery and psychosocial rehabilitation services.

 Learn MoreNash Unc Healthcare Coastal Plain Hospital is one of mental health facilities in Rocky Mount, North Carolina, located at 2301 Medpark Drive, 27804 zip code.
 Nash Unc Healthcare Coastal Plain Hospital provides hospital inpatient treatment.
-Nash Unc Healthcare Coastal Plain Hospital provides psychotropic medication, activity therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Nash Unc Healthcare Coastal Plain Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Nash Unc Healthcare Coastal Plain Hospital include legal advocacy, suicide prevention services and diet and exercise counseling.
+Nash Unc Healthcare Coastal Plain Hospital provides group therapy, individual psychotherapy and activity therapy to young adults, adults and seniors 65 or older.
+Nash Unc Healthcare Coastal Plain Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Nash Unc Healthcare Coastal Plain Hospital include case management, suicide prevention services and diet and exercise counseling.

 Learn MoreCarolina Outreach is a mental health clinic in Wilson, NC, located at 608 North Nash Street, 27893 zip code area.
 Carolina Outreach provides outpatient treatment and telemedicine/telehealth.
-Carolina Outreach offers integrated dual diagnosis disorder treatment, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Carolina Outreach also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Carolina Outreach offers dialectical behavior therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Carolina Outreach also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
 Additional services offered at Carolina Outreach include assertive community treatment.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.